safakturkoglu/HumanCounter/README.md

 ### Colab between Drive Mount

-Colaboratory, or “**Colab**” for short, is a product from Google Research.
-Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
+Colaboratory, or “Colab” for short, is a product from Google Research.
+Colab allows anybody to write and execute arbitrary python code through the browser and is especially well suited to machine learning, data analysis, and education.
 Operating system; It is a set of software that manages hardware resources running on the computer and provides common services for various application software.
-First of all, I used my own operating system, but it was insufficient.
+First of all, I used my operating system, but it was insufficient.
 Because my processor was not good, I ran this project on Colab.
 I pulled the files from Drive to Colab.
 This both kept my files safe and I wanted to use this feature of Colab.
 I also made this link with the code block below.

 ```